TharuHiru/Java-Servlet-application-for-student-data-management/README.md

 ![image](https://github.com/user-attachments/assets/6b0b0047-0982-472d-9d7f-f46f6c96cae0)

-### Update/Delete Student
+### View/Update/Delete Student
 ![image](https://github.com/user-attachments/assets/b0d325b1-06c5-4fc6-be60-2778d37f7306)

 ## Usage

-1. Navigate to the home page.
+1. 🔍 Navigate to the home page.
-2. Use the "Add Student" page to create new student records.
+2. ➕ Use the "Add Student" page to create new student records.
-3. Edit or delete records from the "Manage Students" page.
+3. ✏️ Edit or delete records from the "view and Edit" page.
 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request for review.